nahian0/MovieApp_Kotlin_MVVM/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at [your email or social media handle].
+If you have any questions or feedback, feel free to reach out to me at [nahianpathan12@gmail.com].
 Thanks for using Movie App!